 - Dad the Veteran: It is heavily implied that he was a Marine earlier in life.

 - Fanboy: As a kid, Robert was a big admirer of the superhero Soul Power and bought the hero's comic book.
 He greatly regretted the day his mother made him throw them away.

-- Fantastic Racism: Downplayed; he assumes that all of the Bang Babies are thugs and criminals, largely because the Big Bang was caused by a gang war.
+- Fantastic Racism: Downplayed; he assumes that all of the Bang Babies are thugs and criminals, largely because the Big Bang was caused by a gang war, and also because Static is originally the only person openly using his powers for good.
 He loses this attitude over time as he notices all of the good that Static and Rubberband Man do in the city.

 - Good Parents: Robert is a caring father to his kids.

-- Has a Type: Robert might have a thing for women who work in a civil servant job, given his wife was a paramedic and his girlfriend is a police officer.
+- Has a Type: Robert might have a thing for women who work in a civil servant job, given that his wife was a paramedic and his first girlfriend (after his wife died) was a police officer.